Vanderbilt RB Ke’Shawn Vaughn Scouting Report

 Route Running Ability

 Ke’Shawn Vaughn does a nice job of being able to create separation at the top of his route here as he runs a simple out route towards the sideline.
-There is a receiver open downfield that the quarterback elects to pass the ball to instead, but Vaughn nonetheless is able to run an excellent route and give his quarterback a solid safety net.
+However, a receiver is open downfield that the quarterback elects to pass the ball to instead.
+Nonetheless, Vaughn is able to run an excellent route and give his quarterback a solid safety net.

 Has an adequate ability to read and diagnose running lanes quickly.
 Displays an adequate array of abilities to elude defenders downfield as he mainly relies on change of direction or speed.
 Has a marginal use of hands to break tackles.
 Shows to have a marginal ability to pickup blocks on outside rushers when protection breaks down.
 Displays an adequate ability to pickup downfield blocking assignments.